fedechiappero/Api-Chat-Rails/README.md

 # Chat (WIP)

 This project was made as final project of the course Technology Seminary.
 A private chat room thought to be used by an enterprise for their internal communication.
-Backend Ruby on Rails APIRest, Frontend Ionic.
+Backend Ruby on Rails APIRest, Frontend on [Ionic](https://github.com/fedechiappero/ionic_chat).

 ## Functionality (expected)

-* Token-based autentication with Devise.
 * Registration is only with an email provided by the enterprise email server (@yourdomain.com by default).
 * Online/Offline indicator inside chat room.
 * Private chat rooms, only personal.